thriveweb/sailinginparadise/content/posts/2020-03-18-sailing-during-covid-19-pandemic.md

 ---
 UPDATE 13 MAY 2020

 We are thrilled to announce we are available for charter from Friday 15th May for groups of up to 10 guests.
-We are so excited to be back on the water, enjoying our beautiful Gold Coast waterways!
+We are so excited to be back on the water!

 [Please enquire about our special last minute rates here.](/booking-enquiry)